 The rapid residential development growth over the last 10 years has put a great strain on the Town's existing recreational resources.
 As the population of Fairhaven has increased, so has the need for new recreational facilities.
 In addition to increased demand by traditional uses and users, recreational facilities and opportunities need to be broadened to include all age groups and interests, as well as to meet the increasing demand of the youth and adult sports organizations.
 It is important to plan now for both short-term and long-term solutions to this growth.
 Currently, the Town's passive and active recreation lands make up about 120 acres, not including fields on school campuses.
-In the last few years the CPC has awarded recreation funds to resurface the skate park, tennis courts and hockey rink at Livesey Park as well building a fitness area at the Council on Aging.
+In the last few years, the CPC has awarded recreation funds to resurface the skate park, tennis courts and hockey rink at Livesey Park and create a new set of Pickleball courts in the park as well building a fitness area at the Council on Aging.